Posts

 Image

-SPOLIARIUM- Juan Luna The Latin word "Spoliarium" refers to a holding area in the Roman Colosseum where the corpses of fallen gladiators were brought.
-If a gladiator met his death in the arena, a ceremony would be started in which a man dressed like Charon would claim the body.
-The gladiator's weapons, like his "gladius" (meaning sword, thus we get the word gladiator), would be gathered or collected.
+Contemplating upon Spoliarium Definitions The Latin word "Spoliarium" refers to a holding area in the Roman Colosseum where the corpses of fallen gladiators were brought.
+If a gladiator met his death in the arena, a ceremony would begin in which a man dressed like Charon would claim the body.
+The gladiator's weapons, like his "gladius" (meaning sword, hence the term "gladiator"), would be gathered or collected.
 A group of Roman slaves or workers would then come in to collect the corpse.
-They would drag the body from the sandy arena using chains and a big hook attached to the carcass.
-Still, if it was a legendary gladiator, they would carry him on a stretcher, entering through a gate appropriately called the "PORTA LIBITINARIA" (or the entrance of Libitina).
+They would drag the body from the sandy arena using chains and a large hook attached to the carcass.
+However, if it was a legendary gladiator, they would carry him on a stretcher, entering through a gate appropriately called the "Porta Libintinaria" (or the entrance of Libitina).
 Libitina is an ancient Roman goddess of funerals and burial.
-These people who took care of the corpses or the undertakers were collectively known as "libitinarii."
-Today, we can liken them to
+These people who took care of the corpses, or the undertakers, were collectively known as "libitinarii."
+Today,

 Migration Fuels Human Development